Giuseppe Morabito

-Giuseppe Morabito ([dʒuˈzɛppe moˈraːbito]; born August 15, 1934), nicknamed 'u tiradrittu ("the straightshooter"), is an Italian criminal and a historical boss of the 'Ndrangheta, a Mafia-type organisation in the region of Calabria (Italy).
+Giuseppe Morabito ([dʒuˈzɛppe moˈraːbito]; born 15 August 1934), nicknamed 'u tiradrittu ("the straight shooter"), is an Italian criminal and a historical boss of the 'Ndrangheta, a Mafia-type organisation in the region of Calabria, in southern Italy.
 He hails from Africo in the Locride.
-He was a fugitive from 1992 and included in the list of most wanted fugitives in Italy until his arrest in February 2004.
+He was a fugitive and on the list of most wanted fugitives in Italy from 1992 until his arrest in February 2004.

 'Ndrangheta boss

 Morabito is an important figure of the 'Ndrangheta.
 During the Second 'Ndrangheta war (1985–1991) in Calabria, he allegedly chaired the meetings that were held annually at the Sanctuary of Our Lady of Polsi and, later, in Africo.
 He is described as one of the senior members of Camera di Controllo, a provincial commission of the 'Ndrangheta formed at the end of the Second 'Ndrangheta war in September 1991, to avoid further internal conflicts, i.e. the body that reproduces the well-known Sicilian Mafia Commission.

 When he was arrested in February 2004, Roberto Centaro – the president of the Parliamentary Antimafia Commission – said the capture was even more important than that of Sicilian Mafia boss Bernardo Provenzano.
-According to several pentiti Sicilian Mafia boss Totò Riina was sheltered by Morabito, while Riina was on the run.
-According to the special Antimafia police – the Direzione Investigativa Antimafia (DIA) – his influence within the 'Ndrangheta appears to be quite similar as Provenzano's influence within the Sicilian Cosa Nostra.
+According to several pentiti, Sicilian Mafia boss Totò Riina was sheltered by Morabito, while Riina was on the run.
+According to the special Antimafia police – the Direzione Investigativa Antimafia (DIA) – his influence within the 'Ndrangheta appears to be quite similar to Provenzano's influence within the Sicilian Cosa Nostra.

 Early years

 His first troubles with the criminal justice system were in 1952 for illegally occupying and damaging a building, unlawful possession of arms and violence against persons.
-In 1967 he was accused of being the principal behind the Locri massacre in which three members of a rival clan were killed, but was acquitted for lack of evidence in 1971.
+In 1967, he was accused of being the principal behind the Locri massacre in which three members of a rival clan were killed, but he was acquitted for lack of evidence in 1971.

 At the end of the 1980s, Morabito became the head of the 'Ndrangheta locale of Africo after the so-called Motticella feud between the Morabito-Mollica clan and the Speranza-Palamara-Scriva clan, all from Africo.
-In 1989, he challenged the chief of the national police Vincenzo Parisi to investigate, declaring he was innocent.
+In 1989, he challenged the chief of the national police Vincenzo Parisi to investigate him, declaring he was innocent.
 An official brought the notice to Parisi while he visited the court in Locri in the midst of a meeting about an emergency of kidnappings in Calabria.
 Morabito became a fugitive in 1992 after an indictment for drug trafficking.